Skip to main content

 Overnight: Magnolia Denver

-Day +2: Denver / Rocky Mountaineer / Glenwood Springs
+Day +2: Denver | Rocky Mountaineer | Glenwood Springs

 Embark upon the Rocky Mountaineer for two days of extraordinary landscapes between Denver and Moab.
 This rail route is filled with highlights best seen by train, including Ruby Canyon and Mount Logan.

 If desired, sip a signature cocktail upon approach of your overnight destination Glenwood Springs.
 This resort city sitting in the rugged Rocky Mountains is surrounded by the vast White River National Forest and is known the world over for its hot springs and outdoor adventures.
 Within the town's vibrant history, John Henry "Doc" Holliday traveled here in the late 1800s seeking a cure for his advanced tuberculosis.
 A museum bearing the name of this dentist-turned-gambler/gunfighter exists in the heart of downtown.
 Glenwood Springs also has a dynamic dining and entertainment scene.
-With everything from farm-to-table eateries to award-winning breweries, Glenwood Springs’ restaurant scene is a consistent source of culinary delights.

 Overnight: Glenwood Springs Lodging (B,L)

-Day +3: Glenwood Springs / Rocky Mountaineer / Moab, UT / Canyonlands National Park
+Day +3: Glenwood Springs | Rocky Mountaineer | Moab, UT | Canyonlands National Park

 Savor a two-course hot breakfast while watching the morning light bounce off the magnificent Parachute Creek and Mount Logan.
 Take in the red rock formations lining the cliffs in Ruby Canyon and look for Mount Garfield.
 At 6,600 feet, it's the highest point of the Book Cliffs and easy to spot.
-These sandstone cliffs and mountains stretch nearly 200 miles from west to east—another great reason to take more photographs!

-Later, transfer to the property for an evening of free time at Red Cliffs.
+Later transfer to the property for an evening of free time at Red Cliffs.

 Overnight: Red Cliffs Lodge (B)

-Day +4: Moab / Arches National Park / Moab
+Day +4: Moab | Arches National Park | Moab

-Later, enjoy both lunch and the afternoon on your own.
+Later enjoy both lunch and the afternoon on your own.

 Overnight: Red Cliffs Lodge (B)

-Day +5: Moab / Grand Junction, CO / Flight to Phoenix, AZ / Main Program Begins
+Day +5: Moab | Grand Junction, CO | Flight to Phoenix, AZ | Main Program Begins

-Following breakfast, transfer to Grand Junction for the flight to Phoenix to join fellow travelers on the main program.
+Following breakfast transfer to Grand Junction for the flight to Phoenix to join fellow travelers on the main program.
 (B)

 B = Breakfast, L = Lunch, D = Dinner